Roelf Meyer: United Democratic Movement

 The week after he resigned from the NP, Meyer announced the launch of what he called the New Movement Process, a process to establish a new political party that he hoped would contest the next general elections.
 Later the same year, Meyer and former Transkeian leader Bantu Holomisa co-founded the United Democratic Movement.
 At its first elective congress in 1998, he was elected to deputise Holomisa as the party's deputy president.

 The United Democratic Movement won fourteen seats in the general election of 1999 and Meyer returned to the National Assembly.
 However, in early 2000, Meyer announced his retirement from politics, which he said was a personal decision, rather than a political one.
 He left the National Assembly on 31 January.
 In Meyer's account, he became "politically homeless" in the aftermath, until, in 2006, he announced that he had applied for membership of the African National Congress.

 Later career

 After leaving politics, Meyer pursued his business interests, particularly in the timber industry and in consultancy.
 He was a member of the Strategy Committee of the Project on Justice in Times of Transition at Tufts University and served as the chairman of the Civil Society Initiative in South Africa.
 He has also consulted on international peace processes and negotiations, for example in Northern Ireland, Rwanda and Kosovo.

 From 2012 to 2014, he chaired the Defence Review Committee in South Africa, and during that time, in 2013, he co-founded the In Transformation Initiative, a pro-democracy non profit organisation.
 The organisation has been involved in the South African land issue, as well as in constitutional negotiations in Sri Lanka.

+On 14 April 2026, South African President Cyril Ramaphosa nominated Meyer for the vacant post of ambassador to the United States of America.